-I would pledge 150 euros to the hypothetical Kickstarter of Urchin, maybe more.
-That's how much I love this game to see the light of the day.
+I would pledge 150 euros to the hypothetical Kickstarter for Urchin, maybe more.
+That's how much I love this game to see the light of day.

 I never thought about that, but I agree, that'd be amazing.
 I would also pledge an awful lot of money to make Urchin see the light.
 I wonder if Microsoft holds the copyright for Urchin - technically it shouldn't, since the game was never released, but I'm not a lawyer, so...